Creative Commons license: Software

 While software is also governed by copyright law and CC licenses are applicable, the CC recommends against using it in software specifically due to backward-compatibility limitations with existing commonly used software licenses.
 Instead, developers may resort to use more software-friendly free and open-source software (FOSS) software licenses.
 Outside the FOSS licensing use case for software there are several usage examples to utilize CC licenses to specify a "Freeware" license model; examples are The White Chamber, Mari0 or Assault Cube.
-Despite the status of CC0 as the most free copyright license, the Free Software Foundation does not recommend releasing software into the public domain using the CC0.
+Despite the status of CC0 as the most free copyright license, the Free Software Foundation does not recommend releasing software into the public domain using the CC0 due to patent concerns.

 However, application of a Creative Commons license may not modify the rights allowed by fair use or fair dealing or exert restrictions which violate copyright exceptions.
 Furthermore, Creative Commons licenses are non-exclusive and non-revocable.
 Any work or copies of the work obtained under a Creative Commons license may continue to be used under that license.

 When works are protected by more than one Creative Commons license, the user may choose any of them.

 Preconditions

 The author, or the licensor in case the author did a contractual transfer of rights, needs to have the exclusive rights on the work.
-If the work has already been published under a public license, it can be uploaded by any third party, once more on another platform, by using a compatible license, and making reference and attribution to the original license (e.g. by referring the URL of the original license).
+If the work has already been published under a public license, it can be uploaded by any third party, once more on another platform, by using a compatible license, and making reference and attribution to the original license (e.g. by referring to the URL of the original license).